-Definition: Interactive streaming services allow listeners to CHOOSE the songs that are played
+Definition: Listeners select the songs that are played

 Also Known As: On-demand streaming

-Definition: Listeners play music, without the ability to choose the songs that play next
+Definition: Listeners play music without the ability to choose the next song

 Take control of your publishing.
 Maximize Songtrust for your songs and business.

 We created this guide to answer a simple question: How do songwriters support themselves?